m2lines/gz21_ocean_momentum/README.md

 that the Poetry build is not actively supported-- if it fails, check that the dependencies are up-to-date with the setuptools `pyproject.toml`.)*

+Note that if you are running Python 3.9 or older, you may also need to install the [GEOS](https://libgeos.org/) library, due to `cartopy` requiring it.
+(Newer versions moved away from the C dependency.)

 ### Running unit tests
 There are a handful of unit tests using pytest, in the [`tests`](tests/) directory.
 These assert some operations and methods used in the steps.
 They may